Jake Burger Player Props: White Sox vs. Cardinals

 Cardinals Pitching Rankings

-- The Cardinals will send Montgomery (6-7) to the mound for his 18th start of the season.
-He is 6-7 with a 3.28 ERA and 91 strikeouts in 98 2/3 innings pitched.
+- Mikolas makes the start for the Cardinals, his 19th of the season.
+He is 4-5 with a 4.51 ERA and 72 strikeouts in 105 2/3 innings pitched.

-- The left-hander's last time out came on Sunday against the New York Yankees, when he threw 6 2/3 innings, surrendering no earned runs while allowing two hits.
+- In his most recent outing on Monday against the Miami Marlins, the righty went 6 1/3 innings, giving up four earned runs while surrendering four hits.

 © 2023 Data Skrive.
 All rights reserved.